Woman dressed as a zombie chases a frightened couple.

 How Common Are Zombie Mortgages?

-Collection on zombie second mortgages has been growing.
-A 2024 NPR report found at least 10,000 zombie mortgages led to foreclosure activity over the previous two years in New York state.
+Collections on zombie second mortgages have been creeping up.
+A 2024 NPR report found that at least 10,000 zombie mortgages led to foreclosure activity over the previous two years in New York state.
 The report also found that at least 500 zombie mortgages were pending foreclosure in Maryland.

-“Zombie mortgages are widespread,” Olojo says.
+“Zombie mortgages are widespread,” says Olojo.
 “When banks charge off loans or when banks go out of business, many loans become zombie mortgages.
-These mortgages get bundled up and sold to other banks, hedge funds and investors.
-Some of these institutions work the loans and try to get the borrowers to pay off.
-Other institutions shelve the files and wait for the borrower to sell or refinance them.
-Because these liens are in the public record, they will have to be addressed at some point.”
+These mortgages get bundled up and sold to other banks, hedge funds and investors.”

-• You still receive bills.
+• Review all your mortgage bills.
 If you’re still receiving bills for a second mortgage that you thought was paid off, it could mean the loan has not been settled.

 • Review your tax returns.
-If your loan is forgiven, then it’s typically tax deductible and you’ll receive a 1099-C form from the IRS.
+If your loan is forgiven, then it’s typically considered taxable income and you’ll receive a 1099-C form from the IRS.
 If you did not receive this form, the loan could still be unresolved.

 • Check your loan modification paperwork.
 If you modified your first mortgage, confirm whether your second mortgage was forgiven or rolled into the first.
-Check whether that remaining debt ended up as a new second mortgage.
+Check whether that remaining debt became a new second mortgage.

-• You have incomplete foreclosure paperwork.
-If your first mortgage lender starts the foreclosure process but does not complete it, the debt will still remain in your name.
+• Double-check to make sure your foreclosure paperwork isn’t incomplete.
+If your first mortgage lender starts the foreclosure process but does not complete it, the debt will remain in your name.
 If foreclosure is completed and the property is sold, the second mortgage may still exist as unsecured debt.

 How To Escape A Zombie Mortgage

 • Verify whether the debt is real.
-The debt collector must tell you specific information, including the amount of debt, the name of the creditor, a description of your rights, and how you can dispute it.
+The debt collector must provide you with specific information, including the amount of debt, the name of the creditor, a description of your rights and how you can dispute it.

 • Follow guidelines on how to communicate with debt collectors.
-The Consumer Financial Protection Bureau has sample letters for how to dispute a debt or get more information about it.
+The Consumer Financial Protection Bureau has sample letters for disputing a debt or getting more information about it.

 • Consult an attorney.
 If there is a statute of limitations on your debt, it may have expired.
 Some states also set time limits on collecting mortgage debt, and some state laws protect against foreclosure due to old mortgage debt.
 A lawyer can help you determine whether you’re off the hook because too much time has passed.

 • Borrow against your equity to pay it off.
-If the debt is real but you’ve avoided foreclosure, you can borrow your equity with a home equity loan or line of credit to pay it.
+If the debt is real but you’ve avoided foreclosure, you can take out a home equity loan or line of credit to pay it off.

-• Loan modification.
+• Use a loan modification.
 Another way to pay off a zombie mortgage is to modify your primary mortgage and roll the additional debt into its principal.

-• Personal loan.
-If you need to borrow money to pay it off but don’t want to touch your equity, you could take out a personal loan instead.
+• Take out a personal loan.
+If you need to borrow money to pay off the debt but don’t want to tap into your equity, you could consider taking out a personal loan instead.
 Just beware that personal loans typically come with higher interest rates.

 • Consider a deed-in-lieu of foreclosure.
-A deed-in-lieu of foreclosure is a way for borrowers to turn over ownership of their home to the lender to avoid foreclosure.
+A deed-in-lieu of foreclosure is a method by which borrowers can surrender ownership of their home to the lender to avoid foreclosure.
 This can help homeowners with zombie mortgages avoid being held personally liable for the debt.

-• Short sale.
+• Hold a short sale.
 A short sale is a way for homeowners with underwater mortgages to avoid foreclosure by selling the home for less than the full amount owed on the mortgage.

 Recommended For You